 If you’ve been driving for a while, Edmundston is the perfect place to pause and kick off your stay in New Brunswick.
 Begin by wandering the downtown streets, punctuated by the distinct pedestrian bridge over the Madawaska River.
 The area is at its loveliest during dusk when sun begins to set over the city and locals stroll riverfront trails.
 As you wander, keep your eyes peeled for local art and Brayon culture.
-(For some extra insight, download the free downtown walking tour on ONDAGO).
+(For some extra insight, check out the free downtown walking tour).

 If you want to uncover the region’s history, there are many historical sites to choose from within an hour’s drive of the city centre.
 Head to the Saint-Basile District and Haut-Madawaska (Baker-Brook, Clair, Saint-François and Saint-Hilaire).
 A few can’t-miss options include Ledges Pioneers Place and the 150th Anniversary Heritage Room Museum in the Village of Saint-François, and the Museum of the Religious Hospitallers of St. Joseph in Saint-Basile.

 If you’re in the mood for exploring further, head to Rivière-Verte and hike all the way up to the lookoff at Mont Pointu.
 Then take a drive around to find two historic covered bridges in the area (Boniface in Rivière-Verte, and Quisibis in Sainte-Anne-du-Madawaska).